Antvirf/antvirf.github.io/content/docs/notes/Networking/ccna_1_fundamentals.md

 - Routing: Hosts/routers forwarding IP packets (L3PDUs), while relying on underlying network to forward the bits
 - IP addressing: (Grouped) Addresses used to identify destination and source
 - IP routing protocol: A way for routers to dynamically 'learn' about what IP address groups should be routed where
-- Other utilities: DNS, ARP (Address Resolution Protocol)
+- Other utilities: DNS, ARP (Address Resolution Protocol, finding a host's hardware address from their IP)

 ### Basic routing logic flow